Safeguarding Policy

 • Stay calm;

-• Child’s name, address, date of birth;
+• The pupil’s name, address, date of birth;

 • Date and time of any incident;